RoseCDL: Robust and Scalable Convolutional Dictionary Learning for Rare event and Anomaly Detection: FINDING COMMON AND RARE PATTERNS IN SIGNALS: THE ALGORITHM

 To summarize, the distribution of patch reconstruction errors $F(D, Z; \bx_{\tau})_{\tau}$ is expected to have three modes: \begin{enumerate} \item The main, low-value mode corresponding to chunks of $\bx_a = \bd_a * \bz_a$, \item A secondary mode with a slightly higher value corresponding to chunks of $\bx_b = \bd_b * \bz_b$, \item A high-value mode corresponding to chunks of $\bn$. \end{enumerate} Consequently, the reconstruction error of a patch can be used as an indicator to determine whether it contains information about the relevant signal.
 We leverage this intuition to inflect the learning trajectory of $\bd$ towards $\bd_a$.
 We define the set $\mathcal{P}_{\beta} = \{\tau | F(D, Z; \bx_{\tau}) < \beta\}$, where $\beta \in [0, 1]$ is a threshold selecting the proportion of outliers.
 With a well chosen $\beta$, $\mathcal{P}_{\beta}$ indicates the patches that coincide with realizations of $\bx_a$.
 Therefore, to make the CDL converge towards $\bd_a$, we change the objective value for the dictionary updates for its trimmed version:

-Using this trimmed loss, we can show that in simple settings, the RoseCDL algorithm is more robust to the presence of outliers.
+Using this trimmed loss, we can show that in simple settings, the \rosecdl{} algorithm is more robust to the presence of outliers.

 \begin{restatable}[Stability of the common pattern]{proposition}{stability} Consider a population of signals $X$ composed of two patterns $\bd_a$ and $\bd_b$, with activations such that the patterns do not overlap in the signal, and corrupted by an additive Gaussian noise $\epsilon \sim \mathcal N(0, \sigma Id)$.
 Introduce $c = \bd_a^\top \bd_b$ and $\rho$ the proportion of rare-event pattern $\bd_b$ activations in the population.
-Then, in the noiseless setting, \begin{enumerate} {\roman{enumi}} \item $\bd_a$ is a fixed point of the classical CDL algorithm for $K = 1$ if $c \le \lambda$ \item $\bd_b$ is a fixed point of RoseCDL algorithm for $K=1$ if $c \le \lambda$ or the RoseCDL algorithm is used with an outlier threshold trimming a proportion of windows greater than $\rho$. \end{enumerate} \end{restatable} The proof is deferred in \Cref{sec:study}.
-This demonstrates that even in ideal conditions (no overlap and starting with the right pattern), classical CDL fails to recover the common pattern due to interference from rare events, while RoseCDL corrects this via trimming.
+Then, in the noiseless setting, \begin{enumerate} {\roman{enumi}} \item $\bd_a$ is a fixed point of the classical CDL algorithm for $K = 1$ if $c \le \lambda$ \item $\bd_b$ is a fixed point of \rosecdl{} algorithm for $K=1$ if $c \le \lambda$ or the \rosecdl{} algorithm is used with an outlier threshold trimming a proportion of windows greater than $\rho$. \end{enumerate} \end{restatable} The proof is deferred in \Cref{sec:study}.
+This theoretical analysis is intentionally illustrative: its purpose is to provide intuition on why trimming improves robustness, rather than to serve as a full convergence guarantee for the algorithm.
+Nevertheless, this demonstrates that even in ideal conditions (no overlap and starting with the right pattern), classical CDL fails to recover the common pattern due to interference from rare events, while \rosecdl{} corrects this via trimming.
 However, a critical design choice is the selection of the statistic $\beta$ used as the threshold, discussed below.